eclipse-kura/kura/_posts/wires/2017-05-02-kura-wires-dbfilter.md

   * "buzzer" for the buzzer channel;
   * "led" for the led channel

 {% include alerts.html message='Be aware that the **sql.view** syntax can vary accordingly to the SQL dialect used by the database.
 For example, the MySQL dialect doesn\'t allow to surrond the table or columns names with double-quotes.
-In the H2DB, this is mandatory instead.' %}
+Instead, this is mandatory in the H2DB.' %}

 ![opcua_driver_config2]({{ site.baseurl }}/assets/images/wires/OPCUADriverConfig2.png)